zaagan/glint/README.md

 ### Initializing the database

-Before you can use Glint, you need to initialize the database:
+Before you can use Glint, you need to initialize the database.
+Luckily glint initializes itself if you run one of the glint commands.
+For example

 ```
-bin/glint init
+bin/glint list
 ```

-This will create a SQLite database file named `glint.db` in the `db` directory.
+It creates an SQLite database file named `glint.db` in the `db` directory.

 &nbsp;
 ### Adding a cheat

+There are two ways to add your own custom cheats

+#### 1st Approach:
-To add a cheat, use the `add` command with the cheat's name, description, and code snippet:
+To add a cheat, use the `add` command with the cheat's type, name, code snippet and description:

 ```